mikrobe/trainingbot/README.md

 and decrease distances each week.
 In some weeks (near the end) you will do distance a little above the targeted distance.

-The algorithm use different metrics for each sports.
+The algorithm uses different metrics for each sports.

 Target:
 * 5k for Spring distance,